-Algorithm of division in Python
+Implementation of the division algorithm in Python

 <<algorithm